avixdery/avixdery/README.md

 ### hello there!
-🪶 infj-t; eng/中
+🪶 intj-t; eng/中

-🪐 c++ and a bit of python
+🪐 c++, python, sql, html !!

 🌱 interested in database management!

-🔭 curently trying to create my own website lol
+🔭 curently trying to survive school

-💬 semihiatus due to school, but feel free to reach out to me :>

 <!--
 **avixdery/avixdery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.